 We feel, that for the mix of build quality, features, price and more, this is overall the best natural gas grill and takes top spot in our list.

-This grill fits well into small spaces at only 48.5 H x 51 W x 25 D Inches, while providing both a large cooking area of a combined 635 sq.
-Inches.
-(550 sq.
-In primary and 85 sq.
-In secondary.) and durability due to great build quality.
+This grill fits well into small spaces at only 48.5 H x 51 W x 25 D Inches, while providing both a decently sized cooking area of 18 X 23.75 inches, and durability due to great build quality.

 The three stainless steel burners provide 42,000 BTU of power, and don’t only facilitate easy cleaning, they appear to heat up faster than other grills, allowing optimum searing.

 The compact design doesn’t give up on grilling space either.
-The extra large primary cooking surface is able to grill up to 25 burgers at once, while the additional warming rack and side burner allow different cooking styles.
+The extra large primary cooking surface is able to grill up to 26 burgers at once, while the additional warming rack and optional side burner allow different cooking styles.

 On opening the box, it’s slick and elegant design immediately stands out, easily matching any backyard style and design.
 Easy to assemble, you should be able to start your first grilling session within an hour.

 Durable stainless steel material is found throughout, making it sturdy and easy to clean and maintain.

-In addition to the three burners, warming rack, and the side burner, the cart comes with four wheels, making it a breeze to move around.
+In addition to the three burners, warming rack, and the optional side burner, the cart comes with four wheels, making it a breeze to move around.
 The two-door cabinet gives you plenty of storage space too.

-This grill also includes useful accessories such as a bottle opener, a built-in temperature gauge, and hooks to hang your grilling tools.
+This grill also includes useful accessories such as a built-in temperature gauge, and hooks to hang your grilling tools.

 A fine looking, fully featured, medium-sized cooker from Napoleon that is sure to tempt many, even perhaps the die-hard Weber fans!

 Napoleon have really made a quality grill here that can adapt to a cooks different needs, while providing good workspace for food prep, storage for tools and accessories, and all in quality materials.